FriendsOfCake/crud-json-api/docs/configuration/sorting.rst

 Sorting
 =======

-CrudJsonApi fully supports
-`JSON API Sorting <http://jsonapi.org/format/#fetching-sorting>`_ which allows you to sort the results produced by your API according to one by passing one or more criteria to your request using the ``sort`` parameter.
+`JSON API Sorting <http://jsonapi.org/format/#fetching-sorting>`_ allows you to sort the results produced by your API according to one by passing one or more criteria to your request using the ``sort`` parameter.

 Before continuing please note that the default sort order for each field is ascending